What to Consider When NBA Basketball Spread Betting

 Don’t Worry About Home and Away

-But in regards to the point spread, from 2008 to 2018 home teams covered just 49.2 percent of the time.
-It actually paid during that 10-year stretch to bet the road team.
+However, regarding the point spread, from 2008 to 2018, home teams covered just 49.2 percent of the time.
+It actually paid during that 10-year stretch to bet on the road team.
 And in that same 10-year span, there wasn’t all that much distinction between home favorites and home underdogs.

 Home favorites covered 49.4 percent of the time, while home underdogs covered 48.4 percent of the time.
 This isn’t necessarily grounds to simply hammer the road team; it’s more an indication that oddsmakers take into account a team playing at home.
 They’re more likely to win, but it’s a toss-up whether they’ll cover.

-In recent years the NBA has lengthened its season to help with the rigors of the traveling schedule to keep players healthy and, more importantly, on the floor.
-So while back-to-backs and four games in five nights are becoming rarer, comparing each teams’ rest schedule is important.
+In recent years, the NBA has lengthened its season to help with the rigors of the traveling schedule and keep players healthy and, more importantly, on the floor.
+So, while back-to-backs and four games in five nights are becoming rarer, comparing each team’s rest schedule is important.

 Giving the nod to a team with an additional day of rest is a smart play.
 Or, again, a team that is playing the final game of a clumped-together stretch of the schedule.